-The most common options include becoming a nutritionist, a health coach, a dietician, or a wellness coach.
+The most common options include becoming a nutritionist, a health coach (aka a health trainer), a dietician, or a wellness coach.
 You’re probably researching and considering each of these choices, weighing each path’s pros and cons to see if they fit your overall vision.

 It’s important to take the time to really think through the many options, as making the right choice will greatly influence the way you work with individuals.
 Your goals, dreams, lifestyle, and overarching vision determine which career choice would be best for you and your future clients.

 So where do you start with determining the best path for you?
 Here are a few differences to consider as you’re researching and making a decision.

 How is a Health Coach Different From a Nutritionist?

 Let’s compare being a health coach vs a nutritionist.
 What is the difference?
 Both health coaches and nutritionists are part of the health niche and both work one-on-one with clients to encourage them in their goals of better health.
 They might even use similar approaches to coaching clients.
 The difference lies in their perspective and scope.

 Nutritionists are specifically focused on a person’s diet and food intake.
 They might consider other health factors while helping people improve their wellness.
 But, generally, they always bring the conversation back to what their clients are eating and how they can make it healthier.